What Is Air Balancing (and Why The City Requires It)

 Adjusting the pulleys and belts requires much more intricate adjusting compared to a residential system simply having speed taps to control the system's total airflow.

-Why is air balancing required by the city for Commercial HVAC systems?
+Why is commercial HVAC air balancing required by the city?

-The reason air balancing is required for new HVAC projects is that in the U.S. air conditioning contractors are notorious for cutting corners and are not installing new equipment to engineered specs.
+The reason air balancing is required for new HVAC projects is sadly due to the fact that air conditioning contractors have become notorious for cutting corners and not installing new equipment to engineered specs.

 Air Balancing also helps reduce energy consumption and assures there are no hold or cold areas within a building.